leemagnusson/robotics-toolbox-matlab/MATLAB/haoran_model/readme.md

 This folder contains kinematics simulation codes written by Haoran Yu

-by 3/16/2016 the codes have not been commented

 3/16/2016

-1. start_up_haoran.m: this is a script
+1. start_up_haoran.m: this is a script that initiate the folder

-2. test.m: import URDF and draw robot at home configuration.
+2. main.m: import URDF and draw robot at different joint configuration.

 3. resolved_rates.m: run resolved rates by giving the end effector a commanded velocity.